Share This Article

 Gaeul fits because books are already part of her public image

-According to The Korea Herald and StarNews, Gaeul fits the campaign because she has already been building a reading-centered side of her profile instead of borrowing one for the week.
+According to The Korea Herald, StarNews, and the ministry-backed Asiae summary, Gaeul fits the campaign because she has already been building a reading-centered side of her profile instead of borrowing one for the week.
 Her YouTube channel features book fairs, secondhand bookstore visits, and reviews, while Gaeul's Temperature has given her a place to share the kind of low-pressure book content that feels native to how young fans already watch idols online.
 That makes her a credible bridge between official policy language and actual audience behavior.
 Readers do not need a lecture from a pop star.
 They need a reason to see books as part of normal life again.
 Gaeul's advantage is that she does not have to fake that framing.
 She can walk into a library event and make it look like an extension of the content she was already making.

 Why this matters beyond one April appearance